 sits in front of television all day eating potato chips

-adopted a child so they could get welfare
+adopted children so they can get welfare

 deserve: